 The president was referring to Mr. Xi.

-Earlier, Mr. Trump said he was promised by the Chinese leader that China will not attempt to militarily annex Taiwan, which Beijing views as a breakaway province, during Mr. Trump’s administration.
+Earlier, Mr. Trump said he was promised by the Chinese leader that China would not attempt to militarily annex Taiwan, which Beijing views as a breakaway province, during Mr. Trump’s administration.

 “The PLA possesses formidable capabilities to precisely sanction the principal instigators of ‘Taiwan independence’ at any time,” Mr. Zhang said.